A step by step guide to writing a professional resume for an office manager. Use our office manager resume sample and a template.

 How can you make that outcome a reality?

-With a resume for accounting that grabs the manager's attention like a fat tax break.
+With a resume for accountants that grabs the manager's attention like a fat tax break.

 That starts with a resume summary or a resume objective.